Killaspice/Learn-Java/README.md

 Let’s work some example problems using different loop types!

 Qn 1.
 Use nested enhanced for loops to calculate the total number of characters in the ```wordData``` 2D array and print the result to the console.
-(Get the string .length() of each element)
+(Get the string .length() of each element)<br>

 Qn 2.
 Using nested while loops, iterate through all of the elements in the 2D array and print them to the console using the format: word [row][column].
-The print statement has been provided (you will need to modify it if you use iterators other than i and j).
+The print statement has been provided (you will need to modify it if you use iterators other than i and j). <br>

 ```
 public class LoopPractice {